FernandoPerezLara/smartknob/CONTRIBUTING.md

 To get started with the development of Smartknob, you'll need to have [Rust](https://www.rust-lang.org/tools/install) and `just` installed.

 1. Fork the repository and clone it to your local machine.
+2. Navigate to the firmware directory: `cd firmware`
-2. Install the required dependencies: `cargo install espflash`
+3. Install the required dependencies: `cargo install espflash`
-3. Build the project: `just build`
+4. Build the project: `just build`

 #### Making Changes

 1. Fork the repository.
-2. Make your changes to the code.
+2. Make your changes to the code in the `firmware/` directory.
+3. Navigate to the firmware directory: `cd firmware`
-3. Format your code: `just fmt`
+4. Format your code: `just fmt`
-4. Lint your code: `just check`
+5. Lint your code: `just check`
-5. Commit your changes: `git commit -m "feat: add some feature"`
+6. Commit your changes: `git commit -m "feat: add some feature"`
-6. Push your changes to your fork: `git push origin my-feature-branch`
+7. Push your changes to your fork: `git push origin my-feature-branch`
-7. Open a pull request against the `main` branch of the original repository.
+8. Open a pull request against the `main` branch of the original repository.

 #### Submitting a Pull Request

 When you're ready to submit a pull request, please make sure you have done the following:

--   Your code is well-formatted (`just fmt`).
+-   Your code is well-formatted (run `just fmt` from the `firmware/` directory).
--   Your code is lint-free (`just check`).
+-   Your code is lint-free (run `just check` from the `firmware/` directory).
 -   Your commit messages are descriptive.
 -   You have updated the documentation if necessary.